 Brief: Have a look at ProtonMail, a secure, privacy-focused email provider that you can use as an alternative to Gmail.

-I, like most people in 2017, use email every single day.
-I, also like most people in 2017, have several email addresses that I manage.
+I, like most people these days, use email every single day.
+I, also like most people these days, have several email addresses that I manage.

-The difference between most people in 2017 and myself is which email providers we use.
+The difference between most people these days and myself is which email providers we use.
 I am going to throw out a wild guess and say you use a Gmail account as your main email address.
 And if you don’t I bet you know SEVERAL people that do.

 And that’ an issue for a privacy-focused person like me.
 You probably already know that Google reads your emails.
 And I don’t want Google to do that, especially for my business emails.

 I do use Gmail but only as a “spam” email address.
 That means it’s the email address I give to people or services when I don’t want them to have one of my actual email addresses.

 One of those email addresses is powered by an open source service called ProtonMail, and I am here to tell you why this secure email service ProtonMail should be one of your “actual” email addresses.